I Refactored This Blog for UX, Not Vanity

 2) Heavy client features moved behind explicit boundaries

-Interactive components that are genuinely optional were pushed behind client-only dynamic imports, for example:
+Interactive components that are genuinely optional were pushed behind client-only dynamic imports.
+That included the inline AI helper on article pages, article analytics hooks, and the theme toggle UI.

 The reading experience no longer waits for optional behavior.